2024/25

 The programme is delivered through a series of taught modules and culminates in the submission of a dissertation on an original topic.

-Students choose three out of the following four modules:
+Students choose the following three core modules:

-Comparative Competition Law
+International Competition Law

 International Corporate Governance